unpc2026/diaryasprogrammer/README.md

 * reflects the confirmed requirements;
 * preserves important decisions and constraints;
 * does not introduce significant unsupported assumptions;
-* is clear and actionable;
+* is clear and actionable.
-* and contains the Continuous Clarification Check.

 If something important is missing or inconsistent, correct it before presenting the final result.